sincepy/sincepy.github.io/README.md

 - `content -> posts` : all the posts, delete the template, write your own.

+The website will update about 20s after you push.

 Powered by Hugo and Github Action, you are welcome to contribute.